Object-Detection-01/AIR-Ship/README.md

-# AIR-Ship: A Real-Time Anti-Interference Framework for Vision-Based Ship Detection in Dense Fog Environments
+# A Real-Time Visual Sensor-Based Ship Detection Framework for Low-Visibility Inland Environments

 ## 🚢 Introduction
-AIR-Ship is a lightweight and robust object detection framework designed for real-time ship detection in inland waterway environments under low-visibility conditions such as dense fog, backlight, and water surface reflections.
+ViS-FogNet is a lightweight and robust object detection framework designed for real-time ship detection in inland waterway environments under low-visibility conditions such as dense fog, backlight, and water surface reflections.
 The framework integrates:
 - **Water Surface Image Dehazing (WSID)**: A novel image preprocessing module that enhances clarity in degraded images.
 - **YOLOv10 with DS-SPPF**: An optimized detection backbone that incorporates the **Dilated Shared Spatial Pyramid Pooling Fast (DS-SPPF)** module for multi-scale feature extraction and robust detection.